 Building on the foundation of numeracy and literacy skills, teaching independent living skills is another essential aspect of functional skills in early education.

 These fundamental skills are crucial for young learners to effectively manage everyday life tasks, fostering their ability to function independently as they progress.
-The emphasis is on practical application, ensuring that children can focus and solve problems efficiently.
+The emphasis is on practical application, ensuring children can focus and solve problems efficiently.

 - Self-Care Skills: Encouraging tasks like dressing and personal hygiene to enhance cognitive skills.